K-Sato1995/BlogPosts/Web-Application-Database-servers.md

 It is the server your application is actually run on.
 An application server is not restricted to HTTP and is able to do a bunch of other stuff.
 When an application server gets a request from the web server, it tells your application about it and your application dose what it's told to do.

-If you are famillier with Ruby on Rails, you have probably heard of  `Unicorn`, `Rainbows`, and `Puma`.
+If you are familiar with Ruby on Rails, you have probably heard of  `Unicorn`, `Rainbows`, and `Puma`.
 They are very widely used application server softwares for rails applications.

 ## What is a databse server?
 > A database server is a computer system that provides other computers with services related to accessing and retrieving data from a database.